vlazed/toggle-cursor/README.md

 This is useful for scenarios which require precise mouse movement, as opposed to the crosshair which is locked to mouse sensitivity.

 Every time this command runs, you will hear a sound and receive a notification at the center of your crosshair.
 You can enable or disable notifications with `tmc_notifications`.

+## Note

+This addon overrides `gui.EnableScreenClicker` to preserve the unlocked cursor state.
+This addon will still work even if other addons override this function.
+Expect undefined behavior due to this incompatibility.